 Rather than hastily completing college applications (and risking mistakes), high school seniors should take their time to complete strong, thoughtful applications for the greatest chance of acceptance.

-To learn more about the timeline of the application review process, you may read our Huffington Post article here.
+To learn more about the timeline of the application review process, you may read my Huffington Post article here.